5+ Formulas to Find Duplicates in One Column in Excel

 This formula skips the first appearance of a duplicate value.
 It returns Duplicate when it finds duplicate contents.
 Otherwise, it returns Unique.

-But if you want to skip the first appearance of the duplicate value and only identity the second and onward appearances, then you can use this formula.
+The above two formulas identify the first appearance of a duplicate value as a Duplicate.
+Nevertheless, if you want to skip the first appearance of the duplicate value and only identity the second and onward appearances, then you can use this formula.

 Syntax